Relofr/theme-firebase/README.md

 mark themes completed,
 filter themes based on all, active and completed

+TODO:
+Pagination,
+search bar,
-TODO: Pagination, search bar, add a home screen for guest users to view themes but restrict admin controls.
+add a home screen for guest users to view themes and restrict admin controls, edit hero list